Lewis Cook became AFC Bournemouth's first ever senior England international as his profile continued to grow in his second season on the south coast.

-The summer of 2017 though proved to be one of the best in his career.
-He captained the England under-20 side to a stunning World Cup victory in South Korea, becoming the first captain to lift a World Cup trophy for the Three Lions in 51 years.
+Cook has also represented England at U16s right through to U21s level and in the summer of 2017 he captained the England under-20 side to a stunning World Cup victory in South Korea, becoming the first captain to lift a World Cup trophy for the Three Lions in 51 years.

 SPONSORED BY: Strategic Solutions